valeriansaliou/node-fast-ratelimit/README.md

 This rate-limiter was designed to be as generic as possible, usable in any NodeJS project environment, regardless of wheter you're using a framework or vanilla code.

+Rate-limit lists are stored in a native hashtable to avoid V8 GC to hip on collecting lost references.
+The `hashtable` native module is used for that purpose.

 ## How to install?

 Include `rate-limit` in your `package.json` dependencies.

+**Note**: ensure you have a C++11 compiler available.
+This allows for node-gyp to build the `hashtable` dependency that `fast-ratelimit` depends on.

 ## How to use?